Low-carbon windfarm

 Wind, sun and water – what else do you need to make renewable energy work?

-A lot of things in modern life involve at least a little bit of the metals and minerals we produce.
+Today, we rely on a lot of things that need at least a little of the metals and minerals we produce.

 And some things need a lot.

-Here are five minerals and metals you can expect to see more of in a low-carbon world:
+Here are 7 minerals and metals you can expect to see more of in a low-carbon world.

 Copper tubes